 Continued compression of a spinal nerve root will indeed cause long-term numbness in the affected anatomical region.
 For patients who experience chronic numbness without pain, a pinched nerve is often to blame.
 However, bouts of recurrent numbness, especially in the presence of pain and tingling, are more commonly caused by ischemia or some other nonstructural causation.

 No matter what symptomatic profile you must endure, I understand how miserable sciatica can truly be.
 I suffered with a constantly changing symptomology over the course of decades spent battling back and leg pain.
-This ordeal continues to this very day.
+This ordeal finally ended when I was able to cure my pain.

 Constant and consistent symptoms may be better indicators of some types of structural causation.
 Pinched nerves, for example, should not vary much in terms of location or expression, especially after they have existed for some time.